JacquesLucke/animation_nodes_manual/content/documentation/nodes/spline/splines_from_object/index.md

 ## Inputs

 - **Object** - A curve to return its splines.
+- **Apply Modifiers** - If true, spline deform modifiers will be applied to the splines in the object.
 - **Use World Space** - If True, the splines will be in world space.

 ## Outputs